joakimk/engine_experiment/README.md

 * http://confreaks.com/videos/1263-rockymtnruby2012-wrangling-large-rails-codebases
   - Basically the same idea but depending on the host app instead of being loaded before it.
   - Cool idea with setting migration paths.

+## Credits and license

+By Joakim Kolsjö under the MIT license:

+>  Copyright (c) 2013 Joakim Kolsjö
+>
+>  Permission is hereby granted, free of charge, to any person obtaining a copy
+>  of this software and associated documentation files (the "Software"), to deal
+>  in the Software without restriction, including without limitation the rights
+>  to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+>  copies of the Software, and to permit persons to whom the Software is
+>  furnished to do so, subject to the following conditions:
+>
+>  The above copyright notice and this permission notice shall be included in
+>  all copies or substantial portions of the Software.
+>
+>  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+>  IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+>  FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+>  AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+>  LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+>  OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
+>  THE SOFTWARE.